-8.1.
-Represent engine fuels, petroleum products, or automotive lubricants in any manner that may deceive or tend to deceive the purchaser as to the nature, brand, price, quantity, and/or quality of such products.
-(Amended 1996)

-8.2.
-Fail to register an engine fuel designed for special use.

-8.3.
-Submit incorrect, misleading, or false information regarding the registration of an engine fuel designed for special use.

-8.4.
-Hinder or obstruct the Director in the performance of the Director's duties.

-8.5.
-Represent an engine fuel, petroleum product, or automotive lubricant that is contrary to the provisions of this Act.
+- 8.1.
+Represent engine fuels, non-engine fuels, or automotive lubricants in any manner that may deceive or tend to deceive the purchaser as to the nature, brand, price, quantity, and/or quality of such products.
+(Amended 1996 and 2008) - 8.2.
+Fail to register an engine fuel designed for special use. - 8.3.
+Submit incorrect, misleading, or false information regarding the registration of an engine fuel designed for special use. - 8.4.
+Hinder or obstruct the Director in the performance of the Director's duties. - 8.5.
+Represent an engine fuel, non-engine fuels, or automotive lubricant that is contrary to the provisions of this Act.